ilyakava/sup/README.md

 ### Adding cron tasks (Heroku)

-Follow the instructions about [heroku scheduler](https://devcenter.heroku.com/articles/scheduler) only in the "Installing the add-on" and "Scheduling jobs" sections.
+Once you've [deployed to heroku](https://devcenter.heroku.com/articles/getting-started-with-rails4), follow the instructions about [heroku scheduler](https://devcenter.heroku.com/articles/scheduler) only in the "Installing the add-on" and "Scheduling jobs" sections.
 Then, after selecting [your app in the heroku dashboard](https://dashboard.heroku.com/apps), and clicking on "Heroku Scheduler," and add the following three jobs:

 | Task                          | Dyno Size | Frequency | Last Run | Next Run  |
 |-------------------------------|-----------|-----------|----------|-----------|